How to Stop Living on Autopilot

 Another mistake is treating autopilot as always bad.
 You want automatic habits for safe driving basics, familiar chores, and repeated work tasks.
 The problem is not automaticity itself.
 The problem is losing choice where choice matters.

-People also quit when they expect one trick to permanently fix attention.
-It won’t.
+People also get discouraged when they expect one technique to permanently solve attention.
+It will not.
 Attention wanders, returns, wanders again.
-That is the practice.
+We usually suggest treating that repetition as the training itself, not as evidence that the practice failed.

 Watch for the harsh version, too.
 If mindfulness becomes another way to criticize yourself, pause.
 Reset the tone.
 Stress, sleep loss, burnout, anxiety, and relationship strain can all make autopilot stronger.